andrewcho-dev/opsconductor-ng/implementation_plan.md

 ## 🎯 **BOTTOM LINE: WHAT WE ACTUALLY HAVE**

-**Current State:** A complete production-grade Windows management system with full job scheduling, execution, and monitoring capabilities.
-All core features are implemented and operational.
+**Current State:** A complete production-grade Windows management system with full job scheduling, execution, monitoring, and email notification capabilities.
+All core features are implemented and operational with reliable API routing.

-**User Experience:** Users can log in, manage accounts, store encrypted credentials, configure targets, create jobs, schedule automated executions, monitor job runs, and receive automatic email notifications through a comprehensive React interface with proper HTTPS security.
+**User Experience:** Users can log in, manage accounts, store encrypted credentials, configure targets, create jobs, schedule automated executions, monitor job runs, and receive automatic email notifications through a comprehensive React interface with proper HTTPS security and stable API communication.

-**Technical Foundation:** Complete microservice architecture with Python FastAPI backends, React TypeScript frontend, PostgreSQL database, Docker deployment, and full WinRM execution capabilities using pywinrm.
+**Technical Foundation:** Complete microservice architecture with Python FastAPI backends, React TypeScript frontend, PostgreSQL database, Docker deployment, fixed nginx routing, and full WinRM execution capabilities using pywinrm.

 **Confidence Level:** 95% for all core features, 80% for advanced features framework